-#5QsforCPOs: Pat Manzo – EVP, Global Customer Service & Chief Privacy Officer @ Monster
+#5QsforCPOs: Pat Manzo – EVP, Global Customer Service & Chief Privacy Officer at Monster

 1. What career experience best prepared you to become EVP, Global Customer Service & Chief Privacy Officer of Monster?